shakes76/PatternFlow/recognition/s4577176-DCGAN/README.md

 6. PIL
 7. tqdm

-please make sure you install all these libraries using pip or conda.
+please make sure you install all these libraries in your working environment using pip or conda.

 ## How to run the code?